pavittarx/editorjs-html/README.md

 ```

 ## Contribution
-Create an issue or send me a PR for any new contributions.
+Create an issue or send a PR for any contributions.

 ## Suggestions
 I would love to have your feedback and any suggestions.
 You can also let me know, if you need support for any more editorjs blocks.

 ## Support
 If you find this helpful, consider giving this repository a Star.
-You can also support me on [Patreon](https://patreon.com/pavittarx)
+You can also buy me a coffee [here](https://www.buymeacoffee.com/pavittarx)

 ## License
 MIT Public License